west-code-development/West/Doc/installations/summit.rst

 Building WEST
 ~~~~~~~~~~~~~

-WEST executables can be compiled using the following script (tested on August 9, 2022):
+WEST executables can be compiled using the following script:

 .. code-block:: bash